ravi7799/Snake-Game-/README.md

 # Snake-Game-

-This is a game programmed in python programming language.
+This is a game programmed in the python programming language.

 Modules used-
   *  pygame